 - Cream the butter and sugar together until fluffy.100 g butter, 50 g caster sugar

-- Mix in the flour and cocoa powder until the dough comes together.125 g Self raising flour, 10 g cocoa powder, 2 tablespoon milk
+- Mix in the flour and cocoa powder until the dough comes together.125 g Self raising flour, 10 g cocoa powder

 - Spoon about 1 tablespoon of the dough per cookie and roll them into balls.